If you or someone you care about could use compassionate guidance through grief, loss, or life transition, you’re welcome here.

 Francis Weller

-Together we may explore elements such as:
+Together, we may explore elements such as:

-You’re welcome to drop in whenever you feel called.
-Begin by choosing a session time that works for you.
+You’re welcome to drop in whenever you need it.

 Rebecca Churt is a practicing end-of-life doula and the founder of The Grievery.
 She honors grief as a natural, universal experience that connects us deeply to ourselves and to one another.
 Rebecca approaches grief not as something to fix or solve, but as a presence to be tended with care, attention, and compassion.
 Read more.